shaun-ricketts/Tour-de-France-Top-20-Predictor/README.md

 The Tour typically begins in early July.
 My model uses each rider’s best results in races leading up to the Tour, focusing on one-week stage races.
 These are categorised as WorldTour or ProTour — the first and second tiers of professional road cycling.

 Additionally, the model considers riders’ performances in the Tour de France over the past three years, as well as their results in the Giro d’Italia and Vuelta a España, the only other three-week races in the professional calendar.
-These Grand Tours provide stronger signals for potential success at the Tour de France than shorter races.

 ---